-Low-Light Plants Perfect for Dressing Up your Bathroom
+Low-Light Plants for Dressing up your Bathroom

 Friends ask me over and over, "What is the best House Plant for my Bathroom?"
 This question always makes me want to ask, "Well, what kind of light does your bathroom have?"
 Let's face it bathrooms are the darkest rooms in our living space, sometimes void of light altogether which is not conducive to supporting life.
 Once you address the light issue, the truth is, bathrooms are great places to grow indoor plants.
 The elevated humidity levels that occur during baths or showers mimics the natural environment of these plants.